-We will continue our efforts to maintain a culture of good corporate governance and to remain compliant with all relevant laws and regulations in the jurisdictions that we operate in.
-We will also further monitor our data protection measures to ensure no breach of PDPA regulations that could lead to financial penalties and reputational damage.
+In the next year, we will continue our efforts to maintain a culture of good corporate governance and to remain compliant with all relevant laws and regulations in the jurisdictions that we operate in.
+We will continue to monitor our data protection measures to ensure no breach of PDPA regulations that could lead to financial penalties and reputational damage.